MicrosoftDocs/azure-docs/articles/backup/backup-azure-security-feature.md

 	ms.author="JPallavi" />

 # Security features for protecting hybrid backups using Azure Backup
-More and more customers are hit with security issues like malware, ransomware and costs per security breach has been increasing.
+More and more customers are hit with security issues like malware, ransomware, intrusion etc. and costs per security breach have been increasing.
 To guard against such attacks, Azure Backup now provides Security Features to protect hybrid backups.
 This article talks about how to enable and leverage these features using Microsoft Azure Recovery Services Agent and Microsoft Azure Backup Server.
 These features have been built on three pillars of security:

 1. **Prevention** - An additional layer of authentication is added whenever a critical operation like Change Passphrase is performed.
 This validation is to ensure that such operations can be performed only by users having valid Azure credentials.
 Also, more number of minimum recovery points are maintained to guard against corrupt data.